mafaldacf/Traffic-Analysis/README.md

 $ sudo wireshark
 ```

 - 1.2.2.
-If you do not select the capturing interace when you start, go to the Capture -> Options menu;
+If you do not select the capturing interface when you start, go to the Capture -> Options menu;

 - 1.2.3.
-Choose interface enp0s8 (or the one being used to communicate);
+Choose interface `eth1` (or the one being used to communicate);

 - 1.2.4.
 Select:
   - Update list of packets in real time